Letters of Intimidation to Tea Party Groups From Lois Lerner - IRS Director of Exempt Organizations

 Consider the timeline.
 We now know through her own testimony and from the Inspector General's report that Lerner was briefed about this unlawful targeting scheme in June 2011.
 But nine months later, beginning in March 2012, she sent cover letters to many of our clients - demanding additional information and forwarding intrusive questionnaires.
 In fact, in March and April of 2012, Lerner sent 15 letters to 15 different clients (including those who were approved after lengthy delays and those who are still pending).

-This letter dated March 16, 2012 sent to the Ohio Liberty Council is representative of the other letters that Lerner sent to our clients.
+This letter dated March 16, 2012, sent to the Ohio Liberty Council, is representative of the other letters that Lerner sent to our clients.
 This letter, posted here, was sent on letterhead out of the IRS office in Cincinnati.
-The cover letter bears Lerner's signature, who runs the Exempt Organizations division out of the Washington, DC office.
+The cover letter bears Lerner's signature, who runs the Exempt Organizations division out of the Washington, D.C. office.
 It includes more invasive and improper questions about membership of the group and demands information about all public events conducted or planned for the future.
-And it specifically requested information about the organization's website, Facebook page, and other social media outlets.
+And it specifically requests information about the organization's website, Facebook page, and other social media outlets.

 In testimony before a House committee yesterday, before invoking the Fifth Amendment, Lerner proclaimed her innocence.
 “I have not done anything wrong.
 I have not broken any laws.
 I have not violated any IRS rules or regulations, and I have not provided false information to this or any other committee.”